defcronyke/epaper-idf/README.md

 ## Quickstart - Install the pre-built firmware

 This is how to install an already compiled version of the firmware if you don't intend to modify it.
-Otherwise, skip this step and follow the instructions in the other sections below:
+Otherwise, skip this section and follow the instructions in the other sections below if you're going to be modifying the firmware:

 1. Install espressif's official esptool.py firmware flashing utility: